Antjies/eurder/README.md

     - Per item group of the order
         - The name of the item
         - The ordered amount
-        - The total price of the item group
+        - The total priceDTO of the item group
-    - The total price of the order
+    - The total priceDTO of the order
-- The total price of all orders
+- The total priceDTO of all orders

 ### Story 6: Reorder an existing order
 As a customer I want to be able to reorder an existing order so I can quickly place a recurring order.
 - Make sure this can be done by providing an order id(entifier).
 - A customer can only reorder one of his own orders.
-- The actual price of the item should be used, not the price the item had in the existing order.
+- The actual priceDTO of the item should be used, not the priceDTO the item had in the existing order.

 ### Story 7: View all customers
 As an admin user I want to view all customers.